mschaef-da/daml-cx-kb-python-grpc/README.md

+# daml-cx-kb-python-grpc

 This is a sample program intended to illustrate basic interaction with a Canton ledger via direct Python calls to the Ledger API.
 It is composed of a simple Daml model, code to manage a local sandbox running that model, and a Python program that can execute various commands against that sandbox instance.

+## Disclaimer

+This code is presented as an example only, with no guarantees made about fitness or suitablity for any purpose.
+See the license text below for more details.

 ## Setting up Your Development Environment